huynguyen789/ai-todo-streamlit-firebase/document.md

 4. **UI/UX Considerations**
    - Card-based layout with visual priority and category indicators
    - Tasks grouped by priority and category for better organization
+   - Subtasks visually connected to parent tasks with indentation and connecting lines
    - Progress indicators and statistics for better task management
    - Responsive design with appropriate spacing and visual hierarchy
    - Category management with color coding and easy editing

+5. **Subtask Implementation**
+   - Parent-child relationships tracked with parent_id field
+   - Nesting level tracked to support potential multi-level nesting
+   - Visual indentation and connecting lines for subtasks
+   - Option to complete all subtasks when parent is completed
+   - Subtasks inherit category from parent task
+   - Deleting a parent task also deletes all its subtasks

 ## Potential Improvements